North Carolina homeowners — Cash offers available now. Average close: 14 days. Get your offer today(919) 751-6768

 Inherited Properties You Don't Want or Can't Maintain

 A parent or grandparent passed away and left you a house in Sanford that you have no use for.
 Maybe it is in Jonesboro and has been vacant for a year.
 Maybe it is full of a lifetime of belongings you have not sorted through.
+We work directly with the Lee County Register of Deeds on Wicker Street and with local estate attorneys to verify title and navigate probate through the Lee County Superior Court.
 We buy inherited homes in any condition — even if probate is still in progress — and handle all the details so you can focus on your family.

 Houses That Won't Sell in a Small Market